dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 * :doc:`../fwinterface/fwflag_weighted_lexicon`:

 Note -  for *LIWC2007* we are NOT using weights, but we are for *met_a30_2000_cp*.
-Note - dlatkInterface pieces together the expected name of the 1gram table using the information you give it in the -d, -t, and -c options
+Note - dlatk pieces together the expected name of the 1gram table using the information you give it in the -d, -t, and -c options
 Note - in the table name *met_a30_2000_cp*, met stands for messages english tokenizen, a30 stands for alpha = 30 (a tuning parameter in the LDA process) and 2000 means there are 2000 topics.

 In general use the following syntax (*permaLexicon* is a database where all of our lexica are stored):